 Homebrew is a package manager for macOS that allows you to easily install third-party software and keep it up-to-date.
 If you have ever used Ubuntu, then Homebrew is much like aptitude (apt).

 Git is a very powerful and useful version control system to keep track of changes in documents.
-The installation on macOS with Homebrew is easy.
+This article shows how to install Git on macOS with Homebrew.

 For a local web design and development environment, running Apache with PHP is key.
-I show you how to run this setup on macOS and how to install WordPress and PHPMyAdmin.
+This article explains how to run Apache Webserver with PHP, WordPress and PHPMyAdmin setup on macOS.

 If you manually installed MySQL on your Mac using the distributable from the MySQL website, not Homebrew, then you need to uninstall MySQL by deleting its files manually.